 - 4 cloves garlic (minced)

-- 3 tbsp fish sauce (or soy sauce)
+- 3 tablespoons fish sauce (or soy sauce)

-- 1 tbsp chili powder (adjust up if you want it more spicy)
+- 1 tablespoon chili powder (adjust up if you want it more spicy)

 - 20 curry leaves (chopped)

 - 5 tablespoons potato starch (or corn starch)

 - 1 cup chick pea flour (besan flour)

 - 1/2 teaspoon fish sauce (or soy sauce)